INGREDIENTS:

 Serving Size: 5-6

-Add in the green peas and salt to the pan.
-Pour 1/2 cup water and cook the peas uncovered.
-By covering the pan, the peas will lose its green color.
+Add the green peas and salt to the pan.
+Add a splash of water and cook the peas uncovered.
 Ensure the mixture becomes dry.
+Covering the pan will dull the peas’ bright green colour.

-Meanwhile combine wheat flour, all-purpose flour, salt and 2 tbsp oil in a bowl.
-Gradually add water and knead it into a soft and smooth dough.
-Cover the dough and allow the dough to rest for 15-20 minutes.
+Meanwhile, combine wheat flour, all-purpose flour, salt and 2 tbsp oil in a bowl.
+Gradually add water and knead into a soft, smooth dough.
+Cover and let it rest for 15–20 minutes.

-Grind it coarsely.
+Grind the peas coarsely.
 Transfer the mixture to a bowl and add grated paneer.
 Mix thoroughly and set aside.

-Take a portion of the dough and shape it into round ball.
-Dust with dry flour and roll into 4–5-inch diameter.
-Place 3-4 tsp stuffing in the center and seal the dough from all sides.
+Take a portion of the dough and shape it into a smooth ball.
+Lightly dust with dry flour and roll into a 4–5- inch disc.
+Place 3–4 teaspoons of the stuffing in the center, then gather and seal the edges neatly from all sides.
 Flatten the stuffed dough ball with your fingers so that the mixture spreads evenly.

-Dust the dough ball with dry flour and roll out into a thick circle.
+Dust the dough ball with dry flour and roll it out into a thick circle.

-Heat a griddle and cook the paratha on medium heat from both sides.
+Heat a griddle and cook the paratha on medium heat on both sides.
 Apply oil to get a golden-brown texture.
-Once cooked transfer the paratha on a serving plate.
-Similarly prepare rest of the parathas.
+Once cooked, transfer the paratha to a serving plate.

-Serve matar paneer stuffed parathas hot with yogurt, pickle or any chutney as per your taste.
+Serve matar paneer stuffed parathas hot with yoghurt, pickle or any chutney as per your taste.

 Comments